AnneAMadden/Microbe_Pumpkin/README.md

 The safety concerns are around sharp knives, and putting wires into a circuit board, so with assistance this is fun for the whole family.

-Warning: My cat tried to drink from the cathode and ate the first version of the paper roll tea light structure, so be forwarned.
+Warning: My cat tried to drink from the cathode and ate the first version of the paper roll tea light structure, so maybe choose a different assistant.